devendranaga/linux-systems-programming-with-c/basics_and_starting_up.md

 # ./cmdline
 ```

 The `./` tells the shell to execute the program that is present in this directory.
+Usually the command line programs such as `ls`, `cd` and `ps` are in the standard linux directories (such as `/bin`, `/usr/bin`, ...).
+The linux shell sets the PATH variable to the standard directory so that when the shell searches for a program name it searches with the PATH variable.

 More about the program running in the upcoming chapters.
 For now, we now know how to compile and run a program.